ReactFinland/future-frontend-site/blogPosts/2024-02-21-how-we-optimized-ff-site.md

 ## Leveraging lighter graphics

 Initially, I used quite a heavy JPEG asset as a background for the site header.
-To optimize site speed further, I went with an SVG from [SVG Backgrounds](https://www.svgbackgrounds.com/set/free-svg-backgrounds-and-patterns/) site, which allows you to generate a good-looking background quickly.
+To optimize site speed further, I went initially with an SVG from [SVG Backgrounds](https://www.svgbackgrounds.com/set/free-svg-backgrounds-and-patterns/) site, which allows you to generate a good-looking background quickly.
+To optimize further, I converted the gradient I found to pure CSS.
 In general, SVG patterns are a cheap way to add a visual touch to your website, and the technique can be combined with CSS effectively in many ways (masking, etc.).

 ## What could be done better